apptainer/apptainer-userdocs/security_options.rst

 -----------------------------
 Building encrypted containers
 -----------------------------
-Beginning in {Singularity} 3.4.0 it is possible to build and run encrypted containers.
+{Singularity} makes possible to build and run encrypted containers.
 The containers are decrypted at runtime entirely in kernel space, meaning that no intermediate decrypted data is ever present on disk.
 See :ref:`encrypted containers <encryption>` for more details.